a-recknagel/auxtest/README.rst

 .. code-block:: bash

-  auxtest$ docker build auxtest:latest .
+  auxtest$ docker build . -t auxtest:latest
   auxtest$ docker run -p 5000:5000 auxtest:latest

 With the current settings, the dev server will run, which will also tell you where it can be reached.